All Photographs and Copy are Coryright MEL BIRNKRANT Some of the imagery is Copyright The Walt Disney Company

 And while we are in the bathroom, we mustn’t miss this gorgeous vase.
 It represents a mermaid, teasing a water sprite.
 Eunice discovered this at the Stormville airport Flea Market.
 She did well!
 It is marked GH on the bottom.
 This did not photograph nicely, under the fluorescent bathroom lights, so I am taking it upstairs to photograph it properly, on my desk.
 I really love this thing, and often turn it to see all sides.
 Let’s really do this right!

 There is another fabulous poster that we should see, before we go upstairs.
 I photographed it, several weeks ago, while standing on a ladder.
 It hangs along the facade of the balcony, overlooking the big room.
 It was another generous gift from Kenneth Anger.
 Kenneth always manages to stay afloat, buoyed up by his talent, and notoriety.
 He sails across the sea of life, sometimes, nearly sinking, but often walking god-like on the surface of the water, wined and dined, the whole World over.
 Years ago, J. Paul Getty gave him a hundred thousand dollars to make the film, “Mouse Heaven.”
 Kenneth immediately went on a spending spree.
 He took Eunice on a trip to Washington DC, where they stayed at the Watergate hotel, and he over tipped everyone, outrageously.
 And to celebrate the upcoming making of “Mouse Heaven,” he bought this fabulous German poster for me.
 Needless to say, the film didn’t get made.
-Years later, Getty endowed a second attempt, this time, less handsomely, but with enough to enable Kenneth to, finally, take it seriously, and make the movie, after which this website is named.
+Years later, Getty endowed a second attempt, this time, considerably less handsomely, but with enough to enable Kenneth to, finally, take it seriously, and make the movie, after which this website is named.

 This was the standard Micky Maus stock movie poster that was used in the early 1930s, throughout Germany.
 It had a place for the theater owner to write in the name of the cartoon, playing, currently.
 This particular poster has been adapted to announce a lecture by a man named, Jury Rony, on the subject of “Micky Maus and Other Trickfilms,” the theme being “The Made Film.”
 The year figures out to be 1932.
 I love these stark and direct images of Mickey and Minnie.